aobuke/Human-Activity-Recognition/README.md

 the code is very easy to transform to C language since only array is used instead of complex data structures.

+TL;DR: how to run this script:
+1. prepare data
+2. run
+3. check label

 Experiment design notes:
 1. Use a camera to record the subject's activity or one time period for one specific activity